mozilla/openwebapps/docs/ACTIVITIES.md

 The authors believe that this is a natural place to assist users with account selection tasks.
 We propose that, when a mediator is invoked, it is given read/write access to the activity, a read-only list of services that can serve that activity, and an optional list of credential lists, which describe the accounts that are available to this browser at each of the named activities.
 See the *Account Management* section, below, for more on this flow.

 The mediator is intended to provide a place for message coordination, so that interactions which require the exchange of multiple messages with a provider need not return data and control to the calling client.
+The `message` field of the Activity is provided to allow the mediator to tell the provider which stage of an interaction is being requested.

 The API provided by a user agent to a mediator implementation is not subject to standardization (_ed: yet?_), but in general, it will need to support the following flow of control: